 17. Is Application Subject to Review by State Executive Order 12372 Process?

-If yes, check the "Yes" box.
-If the announcement indicates that the program is covered under Executive Order 12372, you should contact the State Single Point of Contact (SPOC) for Federal Executive Order 12372.
-If no, check the appropriate box.
-This field is required.
+If yes, check box.
+If the announcement indicates that the program is covered under Executive Order 12372, applicants should contact the State Single Point of Contact (SPOC) for Federal Executive Order 12372.
+If no, check appropriate box.